openrankprotocol/openrank/openrank-sdk/README.md

 ```bash
 SIGNING_KEY="b0f6d4b7865e1128eebfe4eb37b96522d2e58cbd7892c7e0759907c5f4c6ede4"
 ```
+If you wish for you address to be whitelisted, send us a request at devs@karma3labs.com.

+## Datasets
 If you wish to create new datasets to run the compute on, they should be prepared in the following format, e.g.:
 - For Seed trust:
 ```csv